badnessdotai/catalog/catalog/meta-chatbot-inaccuracies.md

   - "https://gizmodo.com/meta-ai-bot-galactica-1849813665"
 ---

 Meta's AI bot Galactica claimed Black people "don’t have a language of their own" and that Stanford researchers are building "gaydar" software to find gay people on Facebook.
-In addition, the bot incorrectly cited scientists, potentially hurting their reputations.
+In addition, the bot substantiated its problematic claims with incorrect citations real scientists, potentially damaging those scientists' reputations.

 Galactica was designed as a mechanism for organizing scientific information on the internet.
 It was trained "on 106 billion tokens of open-access scientific text and data."